surveyjs/survey-library/docs/design-survey-merge-question-values.md

 }
 ```

 Matrix Dynamic and Panel Dynamic are compatible because they both produce arrays of objects.
-In some instances, you need to associate two or more questions that produce results in different formats.
-This is the case with the Checkbox question type.
-It produces an array of primitive values that cannot be merged with an array of objects.
+In some instances, you need to associate two or more questions that produce results in different formats and as such are incompatible.
+For example, the Checkbox question type produces an array of primitive values that cannot be merged with an array of objects.
 To force a Checkbox question to produce an array of objects, specify the [`valuePropertyName`](https://surveyjs.io/Documentation/Library?id=questioncheckboxmodel#valuePropertyName) property with a field name that should store question values.
 In the following example, a Checkbox question stores values in the `car` field.
 A Panel Dynamic adds the `years-owned` and `rating` fields to each object in the `cars` array:

 ```js
 const surveyJson = {